 The Goethe Institute’s study visit focused on German remembrance culture, concepts of “coming to terms with the past” (“Vergangenheitsbewältigung”), and research on inter-generational trauma.
 Another important part was the work of memorial sites and their concepts for communication and education.

-At ERIAC, the Croatian delegation was given a brief tour of the current exhibition by Selma Selamn and Sead Kazanxhiu before embarking on a Q&A led by Dr. Anna Mirga-Kruszelnicka on “Promoting the activities of Roma organisations, intellectuals and artists at national and European level“.
-A lively debate ensued touching the specificities of German and Croatian remembrance culture, the situation of Roma in Croatia and the work of ERIAC in the fields of arts and culture.
-Our guests also presented the work of the Jasenovac Memorial site, which is central to Romani remembrance culture and was visited by ERIAC and KALI SARA during the Zagreb event of ERIAC’s Cultural Network Initiative -CINI.
-Finally we explored future possibilities for Roma Arts and Culture work in Croatia.
+At ERIAC, the Croatian delegation was given a brief tour of the current exhibition by Selma Selamn and Sead Kazanxhiu before embarking on a Q&A led by Dr. Anna Mirga-Kruszelnicka on “Promoting the Activities of Roma Organisations, Intellectuals, and Artists at National and European Levels”.
+A lively debate ensued touching the specificities of German and Croatian remembrance culture, the situation of Roma in Croatia, and the work of ERIAC in the fields of arts and culture.
+Our guests also presented the work of the Jasenovac Memorial site, which is central to Romani remembrance culture and was visited by ERIAC and KALI SARA during the Zagreb event of ERIAC’s Cultural Network Initiative (CINI).
+Finally, we explored future possibilities for Roma Arts and Culture work in Croatia.

-The study visits was part of the visitor’s programme of the German Government that lies under the responsibility of the Federal Foreign Office.
-The study trips are organised by the Goethe Institute in its function as quango and organ of the German Foreign and Cultural Policy.
+The study visit was part of the visitor’s programme of the German Government, that lies under the responsibility of the Federal Foreign Office.
+The study trips are organised by the Goethe Institute in its function as quango and organs of the German Foreign and Cultural Policy.